 The Chief Finance Officer has a statutory responsibility under Section 151 of the Local Government Act 1972 to ensure the proper administration of the Council's financial affairs.
 Financial procedures detail key financial systems and provide guidance which underpins the Council's Financial Regulations.

 Chief Executive, Deputy Chief Executives, Group Heads and managers are responsible for ensuring that appropriate internal controls are properly maintained to minimise the risk of errors, fraud, bribery and corruption.

-A detailed analysis of the risks associated with any service and how they are being addressed should be carried out by managers and this is being promoted as part of developing risk management has been integrated into the annual service planning process to enable greater alignment across corporate processes.
-Managers are responsible for to ensuring that fraud, bribery and corruption risks are minimised and Internal Audit will advise through the provision of independent assurance.
+A detailed analysis of the risks associated with any service and how they are being addressed has been integrated into the annual service planning process to enable greater alignment across corporate processes.
+Managers are responsible for ensuring that fraud, bribery and corruption risks are minimised and Internal Audit will advise through the provision of independent assurance.